onfido/onfido-android-sdk/README.md

 When adding custom translations, please make sure you add the whole set of keys we have on [strings.xml](strings.xml).

 **Note**: If the strings translations change, it will result in a minor version change.
-If you have custom translations, you're responsible for testing your translated layout.
+If you have custom translations, you are responsible for testing your translated layout.

 If you want a locale translated please contact Onfido's [Customer Support](mailto:support@onfido.com).